robotlolita/siren/documentation/platform-design.md

 > **Note**: This document is a work in progress.

-Mermaid is a programming platform around the idea of live objects, just like other Smalltalk dialects (Smalltalk, Self, etc.).
+Siren is a programming platform around the idea of live objects, just like other Smalltalk dialects (Smalltalk, Self, etc.).
 In this kind of system, programs are written in terms of interactions between objects, a style of programming called Object Oriented.
-But while most of the influence in Mermaid comes from its close cousin Self, there's also a lot of design decisions that are informed by functional programming (in languages like ML and Haskell) and by Lisp dialects.
-This document describes the approach to design that's used in the core of Mermaid's platform.
+But while most of the influence in Siren comes from its close cousin Self, there's also a lot of design decisions that are informed by functional programming (in languages like ML and Haskell) and by Lisp dialects.
+This document describes the approach to design that's used in the core of Siren's platform.

 ## Overview

-Mermaid is a pure object oriented language using prototypes but being limited to single delegation.
+Siren is a pure object oriented language using prototypes but being limited to single delegation.
 Objects can be extended arbitrarily and extensions are restricted to a lexical (message) region.
 Messages are stored in objects as unique values, rather than Strings, which means that collisions are not possible